our production ethics

 All Mosaert parcels are dispatched in 100% recycled cardboard boxes.
 The garment itself is packaged in tissue paper to avoid the use of plastic.
 Lastly, all our labels are also made of recycled paper.

-It is difficult to avoid some fabric waste when producing clothing.
-But there are certain techniques that can circumvent this problem, particularly 'fully-fashioned'.
+In addition, it is also possible to act on fabric waste when producing clothing.
+There are certain techniques that can circumvent this problem, particularly 'fully-fashioned'.
 This technique, which is used for our knitted items, involves knitting the garment directly in its final form, avoiding any unnecessary cutting.

 Our site is hosted on the servers of Infomaniak, a Swiss company that offers sustainable, social and local web solutions.
 This ecological host is supplied only with certified electricity from renewable sources.